rongyaofang/rongyaofang.github.io/README.md

 My research interests lie in computer vision and deep learning, particularly 3D computer vision and medical imaging, as well as the application in wireless sensing and adversarial example.
 I am open to exploring other interesting topics.

-For further information, please refer to my homepage https://rongyaofang.github.io/ .
+For my research experiences and further information, please refer to my homepage https://rongyaofang.github.io/ .